AbdulazizT-IT/holbertonschool-hbnb/part1/TECHNICAL_DOCUMENTATION.md

 # HBnB Evolution - Technical Documentation (Part 1)

-This folder contains all the technical documentation and diagrams for **Part 1** of the HBnB Evolution project.
+This directory contains all the technical documentation and diagrams for **Part 1** of the HBnB Evolution project.

 ## 📝 Introduction